jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/20 - The Damaged World.md

 Our world's in a bad state.
 And it wont get better until we fight back.
 The view from the frontline is the same.

 The people are disadvantaged.
 We deal with problems, from small pots on our roads, to waiting on hold with our health insurance.
 Workers expect to get outsourced by bosses so busy looking up to the prince, they don't even know what the job at the bottom is.

+Our problem isn't lack of innovation.
+It's lack of majic.
+Extras are held back from connecting to new tools, and evolving life.